-After much deliberation and consideration of the current situation by the Quilt Show Committee and the Board of Directors, the 2020 Great River Quilt Show scheduled for September has been cancelled.
+After much deliberation and consideration by the Quilt Show Committee and the Board of Directors, the 2020 Great River Quilt Show scheduled for September was been cancelled due to the Covid-19 pandemic.
 We are already planning and looking forward to seeing you visit the 2022 quilt show.

 The Second-Hand Treasures sale, which is usually held during the quilt show, was